HaikuArchives/SuperPrefs/To-Do.md

 Add seperate category for 3rd party prefs [DONE]

-Segregate Preferences according to their categories with attribute in **.rdef**
+Add option to set Custom Category for 3rd party prefs [WIP - Carried in seperate branch]

 Implement second tier of Search with **keywords**.
 Make use of *catkeys*.